 - Put alarms on doors so they sound an alert when they're opened.

 - Keep car keys hidden.

-In case your loved one does wander away, be sure they wear an ID bracelet to make it easier for them to get help finding their way home.
+In case your loved one does wander away, be sure he wears an ID bracelet to make it easier for him to get help finding his way home.